 The Institute is the thought leader for Collaborative Working following the development of the unique CRAFT methodology / portfolio based on the collective experience of the Institute's Executive Knowledge Network.
-As a totally selffinancing, multi-tiered membership organisation the Institute provides practical guidance from extensive experience gained from working across relationships within the commercial, Government and academic arenas.
-The Institute was established in 1990 as a joint initiative between the Department of Trade and Industry (DTI) now BIS (Department for Business Innovation and Skills) and the CBI (Confederation of British Industry).
+As a totally self-financing, multi-tiered membership organisation the Institute provides practical guidance from extensive experience gained from working across relationships within the commercial, Government and academic arenas.
+The Institute was established in 1990 by the then Department of Trade and Industry (DTI).
 The Institute's role is to establish collaborative working as a professional business discipline and help organisations, large and small, in both the public and private sectors, to build and develop effective competitive business relationships based on collaborative working good practice.

 The Institute is focused on knowledge transfer through a broad range of training and development offerings supported by academic research and a portfolio of thought leadership reports.
-The Institute was the driving force behind the development of BS 11000 Collaborative Business Relationship Framework, the world's first Standard in relationship management, published by BSI - the British Standards Institution in 2010 based on the CRAFT methodology.
+The Institute was the thought leader and driving force behind the development of BS 11000 Collaborative Business Relationship Framework, the world's first Standard in relationship management, published by BSI - the British Standards Institution in 2010 based on the CRAFT methodology and its evolution in 2017 to ISO 44001 the International Standard for collaborative business relationship management.

 The Institute knowledge base is used to provide guidance, tools and support for both the private and public sectors predominantly in the UK but increasingly internationally.
-The Institute maintains a close association with BSI the British Standards Institution with whom they are working together for BS 11000 to evolve towards an International Standard - ISO 11000.
+The Institute maintains a close association with the British Standards Institution (BSI)

 The effective deployment of collaborative working good practice places unique demands on leadership.
 Working with our affiliates the Institute provides specialist programmes ranging from accrediting internal facilitators through to executive leadership development.